-When administrators choose to view the details of any Item in the database, regardless of whether or not they added it, they will see that each of the details tabs now features a Delete option.
+When administrators choose to view the details of any Item in the database, regardless of who added the document, they will see that each of the details tabs now features a Delete option.
 As a precaution against accidental data loss, choosing to Delete an Item or Package will trigger a prompt to confirm the action.